reactjs/react.dev/src/content/reference/react/experimental_taintObjectReference.md

 #### Caveats {/*caveats*/}

-- Recreating or cloning a tainted object creates a new untained object which main contain sensetive data.
+- Recreating or cloning a tainted object creates a new untained object which main contain sensitive data.
 For example, if you have a tainted `user` object, `const userInfo = {name: user.name, ssn: user.ssn}` or `{...user}` will create new objects which are not tainted. `taintObjectReference` only protects against simple mistakes when the object is passed through to a Client Component unchanged.

 <Pitfall>